CloudCompare/CloudComPy/README.md

 ## how to build CloudComPy?

-Prerequisites for CloudComPy are Python3, PyQt, sip and Numpy plus, of course, everything needed to build CloudCompare.
+Prerequisites for CloudComPy are Python3, BoostPython and Numpy plus, of course, everything needed to build CloudCompare.

 With CloudComPy you build CloudCompare and the associated Python module.